icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

     "id": 1
 }
 ```
-If you get the above results, It is success.
+If you get the above results, It is a success.

 ## Extend the learning
 Easy way to check **ICON Development Network** status. - Use Chrome extenstion program ([**POSTMAN**](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en))